f4exb/sdrangel/plugins/samplemimo/metismiso/readme.md

 <h4>8.3: Subsampling index</h4>

 The Red Pitaya has a LTC2185 ADC specified for a bandwidth up to 550 MHz.
 This lets you use the Red Pitaya receivers in subsampling mode with appropriate filtering and LNA chain as a front end.
 In this mode the received frequency may extend above 61.44 MHz in successive 61.44 MHz wide bands.
-This index corresponds to the frequency band index from 0 to 7 and let you input the frequency directly corresponding the the subsampling scheme.
+This index corresponds to the frequency band index from 0 to 7 and let you input the frequency directly corresponding to the subsampling scheme.
 The band limits appear in the tooltip and are the following:

   - **0**: 0 to 61.44 MHz - fundamental no subsampling
   - **1**: 61.44 to 122.88 MHz